-Death toll rises to 80 in Maui wildfires as survivors begin returning to communities in ruins
+The death toll rises to 80 in Maui wildfires as survivors begin returning to communities in ruins

-LAHAINA, Hawaii (AP) — The death toll has risen to 80 as a result of the wildfires that decimated parts of the island of Maui this past week, officials in Hawaii said Friday.
+LAHAINA, Hawaii (AP) — Survivors witnessed a surreal landscape of flattened homes, blackened hulks of burned-out cars and ashy lots where buildings once stood as they took stock of their shattered lives in the aftermath of a fast-paced wildfire on the Hawaii island of Maui that authorities say killed at least 80 people.

-The number of confirmed fatalities in the 9 p.m. announcement by the County of Maui increased from the previous figure of 67.
+Garcia and other residents were faced with catastrophic destruction resulting from the wildfires that tore through parts of Maui this week and were still not fully contained Friday night.

-Gov. Josh Green had previously warned the death toll would likely rise as search and rescue operations continue.
+Maui County raised the number of confirmed deaths to 80 in a 9 p.m. statement Friday.
+Gov. Josh Green had warned the death toll would likely rise as search and rescue operations continue.
 Authorities set a curfew from 10 p.m. until 6 a.m.
 Saturday.

 “The recovery’s going to be extraordinarily complicated, but we do want people to get back to their homes and just do what they can to assess safely, because it’s pretty dangerous,” Green told Hawaii News Now.